DiscountLegolas/DizaynVIP/README.md

-## Nutrition Chatbot – Getting Started
+## Healthy Eating Chatbot – Getting Started

-This project is a simple terminal-based nutrition chatbot powered by OpenAI and LangChain.
+This project is a simple terminal-based healthy eating chatbot powered by OpenAI and LangChain.
 It lets you chat about healthy eating and see a quality **score** for each bot message.

 ### 1. Prerequisites